Skip to code content (skip section selection)

 (1) The Compensation Plan is organized into nine (9) pay grades for non-executive personnel and two (2) pay grades for executive personnel.
-In the non-executive pay grades, each grade is composed of one (1) probationary and fifteen (15) steps.
+In the non-executive pay grades, each grade is composed of one (1) probationary and twenty (20) steps.
 The use of steps provides opportunity for personnel to move through the step system within grade for growth and development.
 The differentials between steps vary from step to step.
-Increments are higher in the early steps, recognizing that learning occurs more rapidly in the early stages of an employee's tenure as the employee develops mastery of the skills, knowledge and abilities required for effective performance of a job.
+Increments are higher in the early steps, recognizing that learning occurs more rapidly in the early stages of an employee’s tenure as the employee develops mastery of the skills, knowledge and abilities required for effective performance of a job.
 The executive personnel pay grade uses a minimum-maximum pay range system.
 For non- executive pay grades, the initial employment salary will be set at the appropriate step as determined by the City Administrator, based on demonstrated skills, knowledge or ability developed in prior employment or education.

 (2) Where an employee is promoted to a higher pay grade, the new rate shall be set at the appropriate step as determined by the City Administrator (Ord.
 C25-13.
 Passed 5-6-13.)

 (3) Any employee who leaves or has left the City service to enter the active service of the armed forces of the United States and who seeks reinstatement shall be addressed pursuant to City policy and procedure as well as the Ohio Revised Code and the Uniformed Services Employment and Reemployment Rights Act of 1994.